A-Hazzard/SwiftMessenger/README.md

 ## Important Notes
 - All credentials are stored in `config.json` for easy updates
-- If an account gets banned, simply update the credentials in `config.json`
 - Messages will display your company name at the top
-- Supports international SMS to any country
+- Supports international SMS to any country where Twilio operates
+- Make sure to maintain sufficient Twilio credits for sending messages